Kiranmalli789/X-SRAM-IMC/README.md

-discharged and output is logic 0; when A=0,B=1 or A=1,B=0 then the RWL signal had to be timed such that RBL doesn’t discharge completely and the trip point of INV3 in fig.2 is chosen that the output goes only high for the case A=1,B=1.
+discharged and output is logic 0; when A=0,B=1 or A=1,B=0 then the RWL signal had to be timed such that RBL doesn’t discharge completely and the trip point of INV3 in fig.2 is chosen that the output goes only high for the case A=1,B=1.We obtained this by skewing the inveter connected to RBL.
 ### 3.XOR OPERATION
 ![xor sch](https://user-images.githubusercontent.com/99113992/156104321-7081955b-7346-4b88-b463-dcc32bfdb976.PNG)
 By making the source of M1 transistor